7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 3. Be willing to address inequality

 The more diversity is a topic of discussion in your school, the less students and teachers will hesitate to address it.
-As a school leader, you’re in a position to lead the conversation and inspire others in the school to follow.
+As a school leader, you’re in a position to lead the conversation and inspire others in the school to take action.

 This conversation shouldn’t just be limited to words — in order to make effective change, you need to take practical steps to address inequality when you encounter it, such as:

-- Respond effectively to inappropriate comments or actions.
-Take infractions seriously and inform parents when necessary
+- Respond immediately and effectively to inappropriate comments or actions.
+Take infractions seriously and keep families informed.

-- Encourage students to include all of their peers if you see division forming along racial or economic lines.
+- Model inclusion and acceptance.
+Encourage students to include all of their peers if you see division forming along racial or economic lines.

 Fair does not equal the same — fair means making sure that every student has what he or she needs to succeed both personally and academically.
 When you lead the conversation and follow through with action, you signal that discrimination will not be tolerated in your school.